malczuuu/taskbook/README.md

 Taskbook - a full-stack, simple issue tracker app with Spring Boot (backend) and Angular (frontend).
 Developed by Damian Malczewski as a project at [Cracow University of Technology](https://pk.edu.pl) in 2019.

-Afterward, it served the purpose of testing new features in Spring Boot and Angular.
+Afterward, it serves the purpose of testing new features in Spring Boot and Angular.

 ## Modules